Xananax/create-typestyle/README.md

 createTypeStyle also embeds [csx](//github.com/typestyle/csx/), so there's no need to add it to your dependencies; it also duplicates some of the basic functionality offered by [cssTips](//github.com/typestyle/csstips/)

+It makes creating styles and working with both React and Typestyle a little bit nicer, at the price of some boilerplate written once per project

 ## Quick Example

 ```js
 import { createTypeStyle } from '../createtypestyle'